Originally published February 10, 2017

 - Jack Rose – Jack Rose sometimes gets overlooked in situations like these because it is considered too busy, too sceney.
 But the lighting is great, there is ALWAYS somewhere you can tuck in, and both the liquor AND beer selections are wonderful.

-- The Twisted Horn – Hank’s Oyster Bars have had your first and blind game back for years now, so the fact that Jamie Leeds is opening new neighborhood spots in new neighborhoods is great.
+- Hank’s Cocktail Bar – Hank’s Oyster Bars have had your first and blind game back for years now, so the fact that Jamie Leeds is opening new neighborhood spots in new neighborhoods is great.
 And Petworth is essentially the new everything.
 Cocktails are great, the lighting is flattering, and the old church setting allows for some fun digging through both Catholic guilt AND Catholic school girl uniform memories.

 - Roofers Union – From some of the best old-fashioneds in town to a dish called “sausage party” which, in our humble opinion serves as DC’s finest ice breaker, to three different locations and moods to choose from – you can’t lose here.

-- Petworth Citizen – Great drinks, great menu, AND A FREE LIBRARY IN THE BACK.
+- Petworth Citizen – Great drinks, great menu, AND A FREE LIBRARY IN THE BACK and a bookstore next door.
 Hi the most adorable of all adorable DC first date options.
 PRO TIP: Weekends get busy, make weekday plans.

 - 2 Birds 1 Stone – A little on the fancy side but essentially perfect in every other way: the drink are delicious, it is NEVER loud in there, you have all those booths and nooks to squeeze by in and the staff are that perfect version of the strong, silent type you want looking over and after you.
 ALSO, a great conversation starter bathroom situation.